 Plus, if you are one of the few banana haters out there, this is for you: no banana to make this smoothie creamy and sweet.

 Carrot Cake Smoothie

 Trust me: this creamy carrot cake smoothie contains the delicious carrot cake flavor in liquid form.
 You won’t believe how creamy, spicy, and close to a carrot cake it is.
 But with the added health benefits that come from wholesome, nourishing ingredients.

 So you’ll need:

 - Raw carrots: Of course!
 You will need at least a couple of large carrots.
 Carrots are rich in fiber and can be pretty hard to blend to a smooth consistency, so chop them into small pieces (or even grate them) if your blender isn’t very powerful.

 - Apple: Make sure to use a sweet variety, like a Fuji.
 Pink Lady, or Red Delicious.
 Keep the skin on for added fiber.

-- Orange: It helps to give a bit of tartness to the smoothie and gives an extra boost in vitamin C.
+- Orange: It helps to give a bit of tartness to the smoothie and provides an extra boost in vitamin C.

-- Spices: Cinnamon and nutmeg are key for making this carrot cake smoothie taste like the real thing!
+- Spices: Cinnamon and nutmeg are vital for making this carrot cake smoothie taste like the real thing!
 (Just don’t go overboard with them.)
-I normally start with a teaspoon of cinnamon and a good old pinch of grated nutmeg.
-I then taste my smoothie after blending it and add some more if needed.
+I usually start with a teaspoon of cinnamon and a good old pinch of grated nutmeg, and I then taste my smoothie after blending it and add some more if needed.